tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Compositing
 ~~~~~~~~~~~
-All OpenToonz painted levels and images are exposed in the Xsheet where the timing of all the elements of a scene can be controlled.
+All Tahoma painted levels and images are exposed in the Xsheet where the timing of all the elements of a scene can be controlled.
 Images, animations and clips from 3rd party software can be loaded as well.

 After adding and arranging the required elements to the Xsheet as layered columns, they are then animated by using interpolated keys placed on necessary parameters.
 Elements that can be animated in this way include the camera, columns, pegbars and the table.